waynodiablo/Oystercard/pills/final_project_presentations.md

 * Make a video that demonstrates a user using your app.
 One of your team can describe what's going on as the video plays.
 No need for a live demo (every time I've done a live demo, at least one thing has gone wrong).

 * Describe any interesting struggles you had with teamwork, learning or programming.
 Describe how you overcame them.
+Focus on behaviours and skills.
+Be specific.
+Don't say, "we communicated well".
+Say, "We had a miscommunication where two pairs worked on the same feature.
+We decided in the future to..."

 * Describe the architecture of your project.
 Make sure a non-technical audience will be able to understand your description.
-Don't just list the technologies you used.
+Don't put up the wall of death (the slide that is just library and framework logos).
 Instead, perhaps describe how information flows through your architecture.

 * There's no need to talk about the future direction of the project.
 Focus your presentation on what you've already achieved.

 * Make sure your presentation is on a computer that has HDMI.
+Have your presentation ready on a backup computer (also with HDMI), just in case.